Creep (franchise): Creep

 Co-written by Mark Duplass and Patrick Brice, the project evolved from its original conception into the story which was realized as Creep.
 Duplass based premise in-part, on a real-life experience he had while living in New York.
 While responding to a listing on Craigslist, he was surprised with how quickly the seller began telling him their personal experiences through their tears, and repeatedly invaded his own personal space.
 Perplexed by how rapidly they perceived a closeness to him, he found himself thinking that if he didn't get out of there something bad may happen to him.
 The filmmakers created the franchise with a few questions in mind: Why do we inherently trust people that we shouldn’t trust?
 Why is it that we put an ad in the paper and let a stranger walk into our home without knowing anything about them?
 That story is so exciting and so interesting.
 For fear of being rude, or offending people, we don’t protect ourselves.
 And that feels big to us.

-The project began its inception when Duplass and Brice first met, when the latter's wife was the nanny for the children of Duplass.
-In 2011 the pair formed a friendship, following Brice's graduation from CalArts and while he was under the mentorship of Duplass.
-While discussing Brice's post-graduation plans it was decided that because he enjoyed interviewing people and had an interest in documentaries, as well as their combined fascination with strange interactions while people-watching, they would develop a story where an experience within those parameters ended in a situation gone awry.
 Determined to create a movie together immediately, the duo began principal photography in 2012 where the initial cut was completed within five days and they were the two-person crew; their initial perception being that the film may never see a wide release.
 Depending on which character was the focus on camera at the time, Brice and Duplass both handled the cinematography as well as direction responsibilities during those scenes (though Brice received sole credit as director).
 Duplass continued mentoring Brice throughout the process, as this was the latter's directorial debut as well as his first experience acting.
 The duo improvised the lines of the movie, from a basic outline they've described as a "scriptment".
 The original scriptment titled "Peachfuzz", and was intended to be a arthouse character-study regarding interpersonal relationships with a use of dark humor.
 After various test screenings with limited viewers, however, the audiences continued to connect with the thriller aspects of the story, and their repeated feedback requested more emphasis on the scary aspects of the film.